-- Have a system in place to staff cases regularly especially if some additional stressors are identified such as: - Child is hospitalized or admitted to outpatient psychiatric services - Child is exhibiting a pattern of running from the home and/or facility - Child physically injures or sexually acts out with another child in the home/facility - Caregiver verbalizes some uncertainty about being able to maintain the placement - Case Manager/Supervisor verbalizes that the caregivers cannot manage this placement well and demonstrate more authoritarian approaches with the caregivers - Caregivers are not following through with any recommendations and starting to exhibit an adversarial posture
+Have a system in place to staff cases regularly especially if some additional stressors are identified such as:

+- Child is hospitalized or admitted to outpatient psychiatric services - Child is exhibiting a pattern of running from the home and/or facility - Child physically injures or sexually acts out with another child in the home/facility - \circ Caregiver verbalizes some uncertainty about being able to maintain the placement - Case Manager/Supervisor verbalizes that the caregivers cannot manage this placement well and demonstrate more authoritarian approaches with the caregivers - Caregivers are not following through with any recommendations and starting to exhibit an adversarial posture

-Additional resources available that could assist are the ACH Turning Point Program when there is a concern about possible hospitalization.
-Tarrant County MHMR services are available in-home services may be utilized to help stabilize the situation with a child.
+Additional resources available that could assist are the Turning Point Program when there is a concern about possible hospitalization.
+Tarrant County MHMR, CK Behavioral Health and Mosaic Services are also available in-home services may be utilized to help stabilize the situation with a child.

-- Have a system in place to review incident reports routinely to assess any additional needs/risks/patterns. - Set up a TEAM meeting with the family if there is evidence that they are overly stressed by the placement or questioning their commitment to the placement.
-(Some organizations give this a special name: ROCK- Reaffirming Our Commitment to Kids.)
-Invite OCOK, CPS, CASA, Therapist and Clinical Director.
-The tone of this meeting is focused on what else can we do to support this placement.
-What is working and what is needed.
+- Have a system in place to review incident reports routinely to assess any additional needs/risks/patterns. - Set up a TEAM Meeting with the family if there is evidence that they are overly stressed by the placement or questioning their commitment to the placement.
+(Some organizations give this a special name: ROCK- Reaffirming Our Commitment to Kids) Invite OCOK, CPS, CASA, Therapist and Clinical Director.
+The tone of this meeting is focused on what else we can do to support this placement.
+What is working and what is needed?